Understanding Combat Stress Response: Signs, Causes, and Healing Strategies

 EMDR

-While some soldiers with CSR go on to develop PTSD, not all do.
-Research indicates that approximately 37% of soldiers who experience CSR during combat are later diagnosed with PTSD.
+While some military personnel with CSR go on to develop PTSD, this is not an inevitable outcome.
+Research indicates that approximately 37% of servicemen and women who experience Combat Stress Response during combat are later diagnosed with PTSD.
 Here are some of the reasons why this happens.

 Severity and Duration of Trauma

 The intensity and length of exposure to traumatic events play a critical role.
-Soldiers who experience prolonged combat, repeated exposure to life-threatening situations, or witness extreme violence are more likely to develop PTSD.
-The cumulative impact of multiple traumatic experiences can overwhelm the brain’s ability to process and recover from CSR.
+Those who experience prolonged combat, repeated exposure to life-threatening situations, or witness extreme violence are more likely to develop PTSD.
+The cumulative impact of multiple traumatic experiences can overwhelm the brain’s capacity to process trauma, and inhibit a person’s ability to overcome CSR.

 Pre-Existing Mental Health Conditions

-Soldiers with a history of mental health issues, such as anxiety or depression, are more vulnerable to developing PTSD after experiencing CSR.
+Those with a history of mental health issues, such as anxiety or depression, are more vulnerable to developing PTSD after experiencing Combat Stress Reaction.
 These pre-existing conditions may make it harder for them to cope with the stress and trauma of combat.

 Childhood Trauma

-Childhood trauma can wire the brain and nervous in such a way that people with childhood trauma are far more likely to develop PTSD following Combat Stress Disorder.
+Childhood trauma can wire the brain and nervous system in such a way that individuals with a history of childhood trauma are far more likely to develop PTSD following Combat Stress Disorder.

 Lack of Social Support

-Social support is crucial for recovery from CSR.
-Soldiers who lack a strong support network—whether from family, friends, or their unit—may feel isolated and struggle to process their experiences.
+Those who lack a strong support network – be it family, friends, or their unit—may feel isolated and struggle to process their experiences.
 This lack of connection can increase the risk of developing PTSD.

 Unhealthy Coping Mechanisms

-Some soldiers attempt to numb their trauma with alcohol, drugs or other maladaptive coping strategies.
-These unhealthy coping mechanisms may lead to soldiers not getting the help they need.
+It is common for service personnel with Combat Stress Reaction to attempt to numb their trauma through means of ‘escape’ such as alcohol, drugs or the use of other maladaptive coping strategies.
+These unhealthy coping mechanisms may lead to personnel not getting the help they need.
 Substance abuse following trauma is also more likely to cause dependence.

 Trauma Type and Personal Meaning

-Talk therapy can help those with CSR review their perspective over guilt and shame, which may stop PTSD from developing.
+Talk therapy can help those with CSR review their perspective over guilt and shame, which may help prevent PTSD from developing.

 Cultural and Organizational Factors

-The military culture of stoicism and the stigma around seeking mental health care can prevent soldiers from addressing their CSR symptoms early.
+The military culture of stoicism, and the stigma around seeking help for mental health, can prevent military personnel from addressing their CSR symptoms early enough.
 Delayed treatment or suppression of emotions can contribute to the development of chronic PTSD.

 Combat Stress Response Treatment at Yatra Centre

-Combat Stress Response often requires treatment, to prevent the person with CSR developing PTSD.
-At Yatra, we have the tools to effectively treat your CSR, ensuring that you recover quickly, limiting your risk of PTSD.
+Combat Stress Response often requires treatment, in order to prevent CSR developing into PTSD.
+At Yatra, we have the tools to treat your CSR effectively, ensuring you recover quickly, thereby limiting this risk.

-We are situated in Krabi, Thailand, and our centre provides an excellent opportunity to not only engage in modalities which support CSR healing, but also unwind in a relaxing environment.
-We believe that our serene environment plays an important role in healing from trauma.
-For more information on how we can help you heal from CSR and other conditions related to trauma, contact us today on +66 96 916 3287.
+Situated in Krabi, Thailand, our centre provides an excellent space to not only engage in modalities which support CSR healing, but also to unwind in a relaxing environment.
+We believe that our serene location plays an important role in healing from trauma.
+For more information on how we can help you heal from CSR and other trauma-related conditions, contact us today on +66 96 916 3287.

 Subscribe to our newsletter.